OUR KEY PARTNERS

 - Updating the baseline for the 6 centres.

 - Contributing to the quantitative research study, dissemination, and policy feedback.

 TREE remains enthused and committed to the successful completion of the pilot study and the subsequent scale-up implementation.
 We are of the view that this intervention will do a great service to the advancement of quality ECD provisioning in underserved communities.

 NATIONAL ECD ALLIANCE

-In our province of KZN, the organization continues to play an important conduit and supportive role to other organizations by providing meeting space and other administrative services to the KPPAC forum on ECD as well as to other Networks for example the SA Association of Toy libraries.
-We believe in the power of community and will always and where appropriate use our well-developed infrastructure to benefit other organizations who contribute to the sector.
+In our province of KZN, the organisation continues to play an important conduit and supportive role to other organisations by providing meeting space and other administrative services to the KPPAC forum on ECD as well as to other networks, eg, the SA Association of Toy libraries.
+We believe in the power of community and will always and where appropriate use our well-developed infrastructure to benefit other organisations who contribute to the sector.
 In opening ourselves up to others, we find we gain so much more.